-Go to the DEPLOYMENTS tab, open the running deployment and click the EDIT button (top right).
-Copy the blueprint above and paste it over the the deployment that is there then click SAVE.
+Go to the Deployments page and open the running Sava deployment.
+Click Edit deployment (top right) and paste the blueprint above over the the deployment that is there, then click Save.
 Vamp will start working out the differences and update the deployment accordingly.

 Deploy using the API